ibm-cloud-docs/hp-virtual-servers/tutorial-secure-build-server.md

 # ./build.py get-config-json --env sbs-config.json --key-id secure-build-ad52e76-1
 ```

 The command creates a GPG key to sign the file.
 The parameter `key-id` is used to generate the key UID.
-Provide a unique value comprising the image tag retrieved in step 3, for example, `secure-build-ad52e76-1`:
+Provide a unique value that  comprises the image tag retrieved in step 3, for example, `secure-build-ad52e76-1`:

 While the command runs, you are asked multiple times for a passphrase.
 First, enter the passphrase twice for key creation, then again to sign the file.